aneavanzosc/odoo-addons/account_invoice_usability/README.rst

 * In Journal Item" new field "Product Internal Reference".
 * Search invoices by product, or line description.
+* Moves the Invoice Origin field after the shipping partner while making it optional in the invoice tree view.

 Bug Tracker
 ===========